 - To suggest ways in which teaching and learning could improve to enhance the progress of pupils.

 Every member of staff can expect to be formally observed twice each year.
 One will be by the Head of Department and the other by a member of the Senior Management Team.
-We have replaced the third formal observation with an ungraded observation to be arranged by agreement with the Deputy Head for Teaching and Learning.

 A number of more informal observations also take place.
-As mentioned at the top of this page, observers can learn a great deal from watching other people perform.
+As mentioned at the top of this page, observers can learn a great deal from watching other people teach.
 There is a great fund of expertise within the school on all aspects of the craft of teaching; it is fairly commonplace for staff to be asked if they can be observed by other colleagues, possibly from different departments, if there is a particular aspect of pedagogy that someone wishes to learn about.
 (See NTS INSET and Professional Development Room)